 How Do I Determine If I Have Low Estrogen Levels?

 The truth of the matter is that you cannot work on something with little information.
 It means that you cannot start looking for interventions without being 100% sure that you have low estrogen levels.
 The most accurate way to determine this is by taking a blood test.
-However, you can still take home saliva or urine test.
+However, you can still take at-home saliva or urine test.

 The blood test takes about five minutes when administered by a licensed physician.
 In the urine test, your doctor will ask you to collect all the urine you pass in 24 hours (2).
 On the other hand, the doctor will see you through testing and collecting of the sample using the home saliva test.